BigBible/Genesis-Video/README.md

-# Genesis1-Video
+# Genesis-Video
-Assets for a video of the Genesis 1 account of creation.
-Using Blender and C#.
+Assets for an artistic interpretaion of the Genesis 1 and 2 account of creation in video format, based on investigations by Hugh Ross, Fazale Rana, and others taking a similar perspective.